A few weeks ago I uncovered a stash of CDs from my college and early bachelor days that, for one reason or another, I’d never ripped to MP3 format.

 Slashdot is reporting that selling used MP3s has been ruled legal.
 Unfortunately, Slashdot jumped the gun on that–it’s not quite what happened.
 Capitol Records asked a judge to shut down Redigi, and the judge refused.
 So Redigi can continue to operate, at least until the case goes to trial.

-I hadn’t shopped for one since college.
+I hadn’t shopped for any kind of car audio since college.
 I found sales tactics haven’t changed a lot, but it seems pricing has.
 Or at least I found a pleasant surprise in what I could get for the money these days.

 I’m of the age that’s supposed to like Nirvana more than U2.
 Or at least, when U2’s Achtung Baby came out, I was.
 (I suspect a lot of people my age would rather listen to U2 than Nirvana now, while my teenaged nephew would have the opposite opinion.)